Skip to Main Content

 Maintenance of matriculation

 As required by CUNY, a nonrefundable maintenance of matriculation fee must be paid by students who do not register for degree-related courses in a given semester but 1) wish to take a comprehensive examination, submit a thesis or resolve an INC grade; 2) expect to graduate in that semester; or 3) wish to use the academic facilities of the college during that semester.
-This fee may not be waived.
+Graduate students are required to register for maintenance of matriculation one time only; they are not required to register for multiple semesters of maintenance of matriculation.

 Applicable Bulletin